-Here is the latest in a series of examinations into urban legends related to the world of magazines and whether they are true or false.
+Here is the latest in a series of examinations into urban legends related to architecture and whether they are true or false.
+Click here to view an archive of the magazine urban legends featured so far.

 MAGAZINE URBAN LEGEND: TV Guide once put Oprah Winfrey’s head on Ann-Margaret’s body for a cover.